Silang tanmu: Performance history

 Silang tanmu was first staged in the mid-Qing dynasty, albeit in a "provincial" form of Peking opera.
 Due to its portrayal of a general surrendering to the enemy, the play has been repeatedly banned in China; the Republic of China governmental department in charge of cultural policy in Tianjin, for instance, banned the play in 1945 because it "distorted the normal ethics and morality".
 It was banned yet again following the Chinese Communist Revolution and the establishment of the People's Republic of China.

 The ban was briefly relaxed in 1956, as part of the Hundred Flowers Campaign, although playwrights were nonetheless obliged to amend some of the dialogue.
 The first post-ban staging of Silang tanmu in May of the same year was watched by approximately two thousand people.
 The play continued to be performed until 1960, following which it apparently "incurred official disapproval once more".
+Following the end of the Cultural Revolution after the death of Mao, the play and much of the rest of the traditional Peking opera repertoire began to be performed again.
+The play is now considered a staple of many Peking opera companies in China today.